tintnaingwinn/kuu-pyaung/README.md

 **Database Convert**

-This package convert only `string` data types from database.
+*Exclude Tables* -Kuu Pyaung converts only `string` data types from database.
 You can determine which tables will be excluded from the convert.
+In addition, if your table does not have `primary key (id or UUID)`, this table will not be converted.

 ``` php
     /*